Pinto391/made-template/project/project-plan.md

 # Project Plan

 ## Title
- Predict the future and past weather of some cities of North America
+Analysis weather of some cities of North America

 ## Main Question